cloveras/mac/manual.md

  - Keyboard
    - Shortcuts
      - Mission Control
+       - Mission Control: disable
+       - Application windows: disable
+       - Move left a space 1: ^←
+       - Move right a space 1: ^→
+       - Switch to Desktop 2: ^2
-       - Switch to Desktop 1: ⌘1
+       - Switch to Desktop 1: ^1
-       - Switch to Desktop 2: ⌘2
+       - Switch to Desktop 2: ^2
-       - Switch to Desktop 3: ⌘3
+       - Switch to Desktop 3: ^3
-       - Switch to Desktop 4: ⌘4
+       - Switch to Desktop 4: ^4
        - Move left a space: disable
        - Move right a space: disable
     - Modifier keys